qcodespp/qcodespp.github.io/docs/source/offline_plotting.rst

 `Histograms <https://numpy.org/doc/stable/reference/generated/numpy.histogram.html>`__ and `Fast Fourier Transforms (FFTs) <https://numpy.org/doc/stable/reference/generated/numpy.fft.rfft.html>`__ of the data can be plotted by selecting the appropriate 'Plot type' at the top of the window.

 - For histograms, you can choose the number of bins either next to the 'plot type' menu (for 2D data) or line-by-line in the Traces table (for 1D data).
 - FFTs are plotted against the `calculated frequencies <https://numpy.org/doc/stable/reference/generated/numpy.fft.fftfreq.html>`__.
 For this to be meaningful, the original data must be on an evenly-sampled grid.
-At current, you will have to interpolate your data to resample it onto an evenly-spaced grid.
-This may become automatic in future.
+If this is not the case, apply an 'Interpolate' filter to the data, and click each of 'Send X/Y/Z to data' (not Z for 1D data).
+Then plot these filtered parameters and choose FFT as the plot type.

 Fitting
 -------